johannhartmann/gritql-mcp/README.md

     uv pip install -e .
     ```

-## Configuration
+## Integrations

+This server uses the Model Context Protocol (MCP) to expose its tools.

+### Gemini CLI

-To make the server available to the Codex CLI, you need to add it to your Codex configuration file.
+To make the server available to the Gemini CLI, you need to add it to your Gemini configuration file.

-1. Locate or create the config file at `~/.codex/config.toml`.
+1. Locate or create the config file at `~/.gemini/settings.json`.

-2. Add the following section to the file, adjusting the paths as necessary:
+2. Add the following to the `mcp_servers` list in the file, adjusting the paths as necessary:

-    ```toml
-    [mcp_servers.gritql]
-    # The command Codex should run to start your MCP server.
-    # This assumes your virtual environment's python is in your PATH.
-    command = "python"

-    # The '-m' flag tells Python to run the 'server.main' module.
-    args = ["-m", "server.main"]

-    # Set the workspace root you want GritQL to operate on.
-    # Replace '/path/to/your/workspace' with the absolute path to your code.
-    env = { "GRIT_MCP_ALLOWED_PATHS" = "/path/to/your/workspace" }
+    ```json
+    {
+      "command": "python",
+      "args": ["-m", "server.main"],
+      "name": "gritql"
+    }
     ```

-    **Note:** The `GRIT_MCP_ALLOWED_PATHS` environment variable is a security measure to ensure the server only modifies code in the intended directory.
+### OpenAI Codex and Claude

+To integrate with clients that use OpenAI's or Anthropic's function calling/tool use APIs, you would need to create a translation layer.
+This layer would:
+1. Define the tools in the format required by the specific API (e.g., JSON schema for OpenAI).
+2. Receive the function call request from the model.
+3. Translate the request into an MCP call to this server.
+4. Receive the MCP response and translate it back into the format expected by the model's API.

+This project does not include this translation layer out of the box.

 ## Usage

-Once configured, the Codex CLI will automatically start and connect to the server.
+Once configured, your MCP client will automatically start and connect to the server.
 You can then invoke the tools by describing what you want to do in a natural way.

-**Example:**
+**Example (with Gemini CLI):**

 1. Navigate to a directory within your allowed workspace.
-2. Run the Codex CLI:
+2. Run the Gemini CLI:
     ```bash
-    codex
+    gemini
     ```
 3. Give it a prompt that triggers one of the tools:
     > "Using the gritql tool, find all functions named 'my_function' in the current directory."

-Codex will identify the appropriate tool (`code.find`), call the server, and display the results.
+The CLI will identify the appropriate tool (`code.find`), call the server, and display the results.

 ## Development and Quality Assurance